Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

 humans exactly because it is primitive.

-We need better systems, better programming languages and people able to use software without being used by it.
+We need better systems, better programming languages and people able to use software without being manipulated through it.

 Until then, widespread adoption of AI can be useful, but it's irresponsible to apply it to human data.
-We need prudent regulations that err on the side of caution, not because computer-aided statistics is dangerous in itself but because it's too easy to abuse it and manipulate or hurt people and societies.
+We need prudent regulations that err on the side of caution, not because computer-aided statistics is dangerous in itself but because it's too easy to abuse it and manipulate or hurt people and societies in a context when most people can't understand their working.